 Amazon is my best friend (I don’t get out much!!!!) so I trawled until I found out what the whole30 book was.
 As it is a New York Times bestseller I was excited, to say the least.

 It arrived the next day, and it was almost like it had been written for me!

-I generally suffer with bloating, constipation, anxiety, mild depression, lack of energy just to name a few, and this eating plan apparently helps!
+I generally suffer from bloating, constipation, anxiety, mild depression, lack of energy just to name a few, and this eating plan apparently helps!

 Think of the Whole30 like pushing the “reset” button with your health, your habits, and your relationship with food.